Sage-Bionetworks/schema_visualization/README.md

 # schema_visualization
-This repository is for extracting D3 and Javascript code from observable to produce a stand-alone visualization.
+This repository is for extracting D3 and Javascript code from observables to produce a stand-alone visualization.
 Please view links to the original design and Mialy's work in the last section.

-# journey of figuring this out
+# journey of figuring things out

 Main difficulty: the origin design is on Observable, and we could not just copy and paste all the code to make it work.
-For one thing, code on observable is not entirely Javascript(see [here](https://observablehq.com/@observablehq/observables-not-javascript)).
-For another, there are some built-in funcitons that Observable is using under the hood.
+For one thing, code on observables is not entirely Javascript(see [here](https://observablehq.com/@observablehq/observables-not-javascript)).
+For another, there are some built-in functions that Observable is using under the hood.
 For example, take a look at this code taken from the original tangled tree design:

 ```
     return svg`<svg width="${tangleLayout.layout.width}" height="${tangleLayout.layout.height